jaspector

 County guidance says permits are typically required before constructing, demolishing, adding, installing, or altering accessory structures, additions, decks, apron work, electrical work, HVAC replacement, interior alterations, retaining walls, signs, pools, wells, sheds, and land disturbance above stated thresholds.

-Typical processing time is Standard residential building permit applications typically take about 4 weeks for first review comments; residential fast-track applications are generally issued in 1 to 2 days; some FCC permits are stated as 7 to 14 days..
+Building permit processing times in unincorporated Montgomery County, MD typically run Standard residential building permit applications typically take about 4 weeks for first review comments; residential fast-track applications are generally issued in 1 to 2 days; some FCC permits are stated as 7 to 14 days..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in unincorporated Montgomery County, MD.
 The following work is generally exempt: Bathroom caulking; Cabinet installation, repair, or replacement; Driveway work on private property other than apron work; Repair or replacement of receptacles in the same location; Fence repair or replacement in the same location and height where the original fence was permitted; Floor coverings; Gutters and downspouts; Patios; Prefabricated pools less than 18 inches deep; Private walkways; Retaining walls not over 48 inches measured from bottom of footing to top of wall, unless supporting a surcharge; Retractable awnings and canopies; Roof covering only; Siding; In-kind storm windows; Swings, playground equipment, playhouses, treehouses, and similar structures; Wall repair or painting; Windows and doors where the opening size and net clear opening dimensions do not change; Window screens.
 Note: Exempt from building permit does not mean exempt from zoning and planning requirements.
 Confirm edge cases with Montgomery County DPS before proceeding.
+When in doubt, confirm with the local building department before starting work.